You’re So Good At Conversation!

 She ended up developing a whole system called the Jefferson Transcription System,

-She was fascinated by laughter and how that works its way into a conversation and how someone may cue someone to laugh at something they've even said themselves by giving a small laugh after they've said that thing.
+which we're going to talk about a little bit, basically how to kind of make sense of all this stuff when you're, you know writing down how people are speaking to one another and then later on it's kind of interesting i think she um worked with laughter she was fascinated by laughter and how that works its way into a conversation and how someone may cue someone to laugh at something they've even said themselves by giving a small laugh after they've said that thing yeah

-And he seems to have kind of taken the reins after Harvey Sachs passed away.
+The third guy is Emmanuel Shegloff, and he seems to have kind of taken the reins after Harvey Sachs passed away.
+That's my take.

 He also received a Lifetime Achievement Award from the American Sociological Association in 2010.
+So he was a big man on campus, essentially.

-But he, they, they kind of started out and got,
+Yeah, he was a big brewing on campus.
+But he, they kind of started out and got,

-you know, with kind of the simpler side of things, which is like, hey, let's look at telephone calls and just just sort sort of everyday interactions with people.
+you know, with kind of the simpler side of things, which is like, hey, let's look at telephone calls and just

 Like, what do people say at the beginning of a phone call?
+What do people say at the end of a phone call?

 And this is sort of the bird's eye view of like just very basic interactions before they got more specific with their observations, I guess.

 Yeah, but also one of the genius things about studying phone calls is how do two people who aren't looking at each other know when it's their turn to talk?
+And they don't just exactly.

-And they don't just sit there and talk over one another constantly and it's just one big jumbled mess.
+And they don't just sit there and talk over one another constantly, and it's just one big jumbled mess.
+That's what I was talking about earlier.

 We're really good at conversation.

 We don't even realize it.
+Yeah.

 But one of the first things you have to do then is not just record the phone call, you have to transcribe it.

-If you know what you're looking at, you can get a lot of information from this transcription if it's used the Jefferson method.
+If you know what you're looking at, you can get a lot of information from this transcription if it's used the the Jefferson method.

+Yeah, and this was like, you know, this came around the early 70s.
 This is when linguist Noam Chomsky was kind of out there in the public sphere with his idea that there's a universal grammar.

 And this doesn't, you know, this didn't set out to disprove that or anything like that.
+It was really more of let's look at different cultures and dynamics within a conversation.

 Because Chomsky and, you know, some of his cohorts was like, you know,

 conversations are just, you can't analyze this kind of stuff systematically.
+The conversations are too irregular and too different between people.

 And they were like, no, I think we can actually come up with some principles that are consistent enough to do it.
+And I think they did.

 Totally.